temporalio/documentation/docs/production-readiness/develop.md

 - Ingress: Your server will require ingress configuration for your users to access the server.
 - Authorization: You must set explicit authorization checks to validate requests to your Codec Server.

-#### Local Hosting
+#### Local hosting

 Locally hosting the Codec Server is simpler to get started.
 However, consider the following before choosing to do so:

 - A single URL configuration is accepted for the Cloud account.
-  This means some agreed-upon policy on the url must be made for everyone using the namespaces in this account.
+  This means some agreed-upon policy on the URL must be made for everyone using the Namespaces in this account.
-  For example, if you configure your Remote Codec Endpoint to be http://localhost:8080/codec then every developer must host your codec server locally at that port.
+  For example, if you configure your remote codec endpoint to be http://localhost:8080/codec, every developer must host your Codec Server locally at that port.

-  Alternatively, you can use the local hosts file to allow each developer to choose where to host.
+  Alternatively, you can use the local `hosts` file to allow each developer to choose where to host.
   For example, configure the remote codec endpoint as http://codec.server and allow each developer to control what it maps to locally.

 - Distributing encryption keys that can decrypt the payloads at your organization can be a security risk.